 Children with ADHD often need medication, as determined by your pediatrician, that may assist them in improving concentration and attention.
 Children misdiagnosed with ADHD may be needlessly taking medication that may not help them as intended.
 A comprehensive approach to diagnosis is always the best way to determine whether your child has ADHD or determining that their symptoms may be due to another cause.

-Brian Hudspeth MA, LPC, LCDC, SAP offers two state of the art objective tests to assist in the diagnosis of ADHD.
+Brian Hudspeth MA, LPC, LCDC, SAP offers a state of the art objective test to assist in the diagnosis of ADHD.

 You or your child’s assessment will consist of several parts.
 All patients will minimally be minimally assessed by at least two of the following:

 - TOVA (Test of Variables of Attention)

 - Comprehensive Clinical Evaluation consisting of written or oral assessment of the patient and clinician observation.

 Based on the aforementioned items an initial diagnosis will be made.
 In many cases one of the following objective tests may be recommended:

 - MACI (Millon Adolescent Clinical Inventory)